+MTH 342

+PSY 250

-At least 41.25 credit hours in biology, to include all of the requirements for the B.A. degree (including the research experience).
+At least 41.75 credit hours in biology, to include all of the requirements for the B.A. degree (including the research experience).

 Required Support Courses for the B.S.
+Degree:

+'''

+CHM 141 General Chemistry I: Bio-organic Molecules

+CHM 142 General Chemistry II: Environmental Chemistry

+Organic Chemistry:

+CHM 220 Organic Chemistry I

+CHM 221 Organic Chemistry II

+CHM 222 Organic Chemistry III

+-or-

+CHM 115 Organic Chemistry I

+CHM 116 Organic Chemistry II

+Calculus:

+MTH 152 Calculus II

+Introductory Physics:

+PHY 141

+Physics I

+PHY 142

+Physics II

+PHY 143A Physics III (Algebra-Based) -or-

+PHY 143C Physics III (Calculus- Based)

+-or-

+PHY 115

+College Physics I

+PHY 116

+College Physics II

+'''

+Probability & Statistics II -or-

+Statistics

-Degree: ČHM 141, 142, 210, 220, 221 and 222 MTH 152 PHY 141, 142, and 143A or 143C -or- 115 and 116 PSY 250 or MTH 342 Other: Transfer students must take at least 11 credit hours in Biology at North Central College, and at least 7.5 of the 11 must be at the 200-level or higher.
-Biology Minor 22 credit hours in the department, to include 11 or more credit hours at the 200-level or above.
-Course selection:
+Other: Transfer students must take at least 11 credit hours in Biology at North Central College, and at least 7.5 of the 11 must be at the 200-level or higher.

+Course Selection:

 During the first two years there are many logical plans for course work from which the student might select depending on individual interest, goals, and personal reservations.
 The following chart summarizes a general recommended sequence.

 Year One:

 Fall Term Winter Term Spring Term

-MTH (appropriate level) MTH MTH or Open
+MTH (appropriate level) MTH MTH if needed

-CHM 141 BIO 101 BIO 102
+BIO 151 and/or BIO 152 or BIO 152 and/or

-CHM 142
+CHM 141 CHM 141 or 142 CHM 142

 Year Two: